 Please note additional tips about dog in the section below.

 • You will need to have in your possession a Wyoming State Bird License a HIP stamp issued in Wyoming (your home state stamp is not acceptable for the HIP process) and a Federal Duck Stamp.
 If you buy the season bird license or anything more then a day license you will also need a Wyoming Conservation Stamp.
 All hunters are responsible for their own proper licensing.
 Anyone why is not properly licensed will not be allowed to participate in the hunt untill the they have all required licenses/stamps

 BRINGING YOUR DOGWe welcome your dog along on your hunt as we know that the highest pleasure for a dog owning bird hunter is to hunt over his or her own dog.
 If you choose to bring your dog along please let us know in advance so we don't end up having too many dogs on the hunt.

-Kennels are available for your dogs at no charge if you are staying at the guest house.
-Your dog is also welcome in the house but should be kept in a kennel crate.
 An additional cleaning fee will be added to your bill if you let your dog walk around the house and if housekeeping deems it necessary.
 We do strongly ask please do not leave your dog unattended in the guest house at any time.
-Utilize the kennels if you are going to be gone.
+Utilize your kennel if you are going to be gone.